wkumari/draft-vandergaast-edns-client-subnet/README.md

    [RFC Editor: Please delete this section before publication.]

+   -01 to -02

+   o  Made the document describe how things are actually implmented now.
+      This makes the document be more of a "this is how we are doing things, this provides information on that".
+There may be a future document that describes additional funcationality.

    -00 to -01 (IETF)

-      NETMASK was not a good desription, changed to PREFIX-LENGTH (Jinmei, others).
+   o  NETMASK was not a good desription, changed to PREFIX-LENGTH
+      (Jinmei, others).
 Stole most of the definition for prefix length from RFC4291.

-      Fixed the "SOURCE PREFIX-LENGTH set to 0" definition to include IPv6 (Tatuya Jinmei)
+   o  Fixed the "SOURCE PREFIX-LENGTH set to 0" definition to include
+      IPv6 (Tatuya Jinmei)

-      Comment that ECS cannot be used to hand NXDOMAIN to some clients and not others, primarily because of interoperability issues.
+   o  Comment that ECS cannot be used to hand NXDOMAIN to some clients
+      and not others, primarily because of interoperability issues.
       (Tatuya Jinmei)

-      Added text explaining that implmentations need to document thier behavior with overlapping networks.
+   o  Added text explaining that implmentations need to document thier
+      behavior with overlapping networks.

-      Soften "optimized reply" language.
+   o  Soften "optimized reply" language.
 (Andrew Sullivan).

-      Fixed some of legacy IPv4 cruft (things like 0.0.0.0/0)
+   o  Fixed some of legacy IPv4 cruft (things like 0.0.0.0/0)

+Contavalli, et al.      Expires November 27, 2015              [Page 23]

+Internet-Draft         Client Subnet in DNS Querys              May 2015

-      Some more grammar / working cleanups.
+   o  Some more grammar / working cleanups.

-      Replaced a whole heap of occurances of "edns-client-subnet" with "ECS" for readability.
+   o  Replaced a whole heap of occurances of "edns-client-subnet" with
+      "ECS" for readability.
 (John Dickinson)

-      More clearly describe the process from the point of view of each type of nameserver.
+   o  More clearly describe the process from the point of view of each
+      type of nameserver.
 (John Dickinson)

-Contavalli, et al.      Expires November 21, 2015              [Page 23]

-Internet-Draft         Client Subnet in DNS Querys              May 2015

-      Birthday attack still possible if attacker floods with ECS-less responses.
+   o  Birthday attack still possible if attacker floods with ECS-less
+      responses.
 (Yuri Schaeffer)

-      Added some open issues directly to the text.
+   o  Added some open issues directly to the text.

 A.1.  -00